muldon/dupPredictorRep/README.md

 Obs: restoring this dump would require at least 100 Gb of free space.
 If your Operation System runs in a partition with insufficient free space, create a tablespace pointing to a larger partition and associate the database to it by replacing the "TABLESPACE" value to the new tablespace name: `TABLESPACE = tablespacename`.

-4. Assert the database contains is sound.
-Execute the following SQL command: `select ...`.
-The return should be ...
+4. Assert that the database is sound.
+Execute the following SQL command: `select title,body,tags,tagssyn,code  from posts where title is not null limit 10`.
+The return should list the main fields for 10 posts.

 5. Assert your Mallet instalation is sound.
 In a Terminal, go to your Mallet folder and execute the command: `bin/mallet --help`.
 This should return a list of commands.